lewismorgan/spacenav/README.md

 - Learn how to retrieve data from an external API for React
 - Learn the React framework
 - Learn TypeScript
+- Time Permits: Utilize a testing framework to make sure data is displayed correctly
+- Time Permits: Create a GraphQL wrapper to only download the exact needed data

+Task List:

+- [ ] Show the upcoming launches
+- [ ] Show carded stats for 4 rockets: Falcon, Falcon 9, Falcon Heavy, and Starship (which has yet to launch)
+  - [ ] Description
+  - [ ] Height
+  - [ ] Engines
+  - [ ] Cost
+  - [ ] In Service Since...
+  - [ ] Success rate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).